 Note that this technique requires a laptop/desktop computer (macOS, Windows, Linux), and generally will not work on a tablet or a phone.

-Please note carefully step 10 and step 15 below.
-These steps have you create a new, separate calendar to upload your Hebcal events.
+Please import events into a separate calendar inside of Google Calendar!
+Note carefully step 10 and step 15 below.
+These steps create a new, separate calendar to upload your Hebcal events.
 A separate calendar allows you to assign a different color and notifications to events.
 If you skip these steps you may inadvertently merge Hebcal events with your own calendar events, and this will make it difficult to remove Hebcal events in the future should you choose to do so.

 9. Click the large + (Plus) button next to the “Other calendars” list on the left-hand side of the page